 Have you ever had to make a cake and then wonder which buttercream frosting would work best?
 Wondering if you should make or buy your own frosting?
-Well, I have it all here for you.
-30 plus homemade buttercream frosting recipes in one place.
-These are all my recipes and you will be surprised at how simple and easy they are to make, some take as little as five minutes to make.
+Here are more than 30 frostings and buttercream recipes to choose from.

 - Butter-based buttercream - simple all-purpose buttercreams like my velvet American buttercream, Vanilla buttercream (eggless)